scssandanayake/computational-theory-and-stat-coursework/README.md

 4) If not downloaded please click the download icon in status bar.

 ## How to view the python script
-1) First go to the file located folder.
+1) First click the file located folder. <br>
+   ( ex:- Task 1 code file / Task 2 code file )
 2) Then click on the python file name.
 3) Now you can view the python code.